gmongit/CaseStudy1/README.md

 - Updated in the code base take effect immediately as soon the change in the script is saved, no need to restart the server
 - The user interface is available at http://localhost:8501
 - Problems and print statements are shown in the terminal

-# Testing

-- Run the tests with `python -m unittest discover -s tests -p "test_*.py"`
-- The tests are located in the `tests` folder